jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 I formally and informally studied the history and philosophy of technology for years.
 When I thought I knew my stuff, I made a new tool for an old industry.
 My little app was cheap, effective, and saved tens of millions of dollars.
 I was proud of it, and wanted to share my wisdom.
 But I didn't know shit.
 All I did was run into gatekeepers.

 I won't go into details.
 Instead I wrote this book.
 It was hard, but still way easier than dealing with those damn antagonists.

+## New Prologue

+Here's why.
+Politics is a story, and an election is the climax.
+And if we can't tell the difference, there's something wrong.

+We care so much in _Romeo and Juliet_ and _Star Wars_, because either young love is embraced, or it dies.
+Either the rebellion is saved, or the rebels all die.
+These stories will live forever, because everyone appreciates what's at stake.
+There's nothing at stake in blue vs red, because they're not differenct enough.